Godolphin HouseHelston, Cornwall

-Heating: Gas central heating electricity included in rental.
+Heating: Gas central heating and electricity included in rental.
 Logs are available for £20 for the duration of your stay.

 Garden: Enclosed private garden, with lawns.

 Offers: Guests will benefit from a late Sunday checkout of 4pm at this cottage.

-Extra caretaking and cleaning during your stay available at an extra charge.
+Extra caretaking and cleaning during your is stay available at an extra charge.

 Telephone: There is limited mobile phone reception.
 There is a landline in the cottage which guests can use.

 Utilities: The washing machine and tumble dryer are a combined washer/dryer.

-Please note that from September 2018 to December 2018, an exciting conservation project will be taking place at Godolphin.
-Details are below:
+Conservation Project: Please note that from January to July 2019, an exciting conservation project will be taking place at Godolphin;

 In mid-January our conservation programme continues with the start of the Shippons restoration work.
 It will last approximately 6 months.

 Shippon is Old English scypen, of Germanic origin.
 It simply means ‘cattle shed’.
-The southern part is to be restored, i.e. re-roofed and consolidated.
+The Western part is to be restored, i.e. re-roofed and consolidated.
 We would like to assure you it will not be a noisy site as most of the work is of a carpentry nature.
 There will be no drills or heavy machinery used on site.